1788845/SSES3/README.md

 # SSES3
-Everything about this assignemtn you need to know in is the pdf file.
+Everything about this assignment you need to know in is the pdf file.